 A type of continuing education activity utilizing instructional materials including, but not limited to, printed, recorded, and/or computer-assisted materials.
-Instructional media They may be used over time at various locations and in themselves constitute a planned continuing education activity.
-Examples of instructional media include, but are not limited to, books, journals, podcasts, and other computer-assisted instructional programs.
+They may be used over time at various locations and in themselves constitute a planned continuing education activity.
+Examples include, but are not limited to, books, journals, podcasts, and other computer-assisted instructional programs.
 The intent of the Council is to anticipate the inclusion of the development of future technologies and methods of providing continuing education in the definition.